Wynne to shuffle several senior cabinet posts: CP

 And backbencher Harinder Malhi will take on the status of women post, the source said.

-In all, there are eight politicians involved in the shuffle, the source said, but Wynne's office would not confirm any details other than that a shuffle would be taking place.
-Her itinerary for Wednesday shows a swearing-in ceremony in the afternoon.
+In all, there are eight politicians involved in the shuffle, the source said.
+Wynne would not reveal any of the specifics ahead of the 3 p.m. swearing-in ceremony, but suggested there will be a few backbenchers promoted to cabinet.

+"It has been wonderful to have the people who have served for the last number of years, but the reality is there's new experience and there's a new perspective that can come to the table," she said.

+"I think it is important to have diversity -- gender and regional and background diversity -- at the cabinet table and so that has been part of the consideration as we go into this cabinet shuffle."

 Wynne last shuffled her cabinet in July, with a few moves to replace Glen Murray, who left as environment minister to become executive director of the Pembina Institute.